eaheppenstall/Impact-of-credentials-on-career-development/README.md

 ### 4.1 Writing a function to determine the job role on the Credential Issue Date <a name="sec4p1"></a>

+This function takes the Credential Issue Date as the reference point.
+It then looks through the role title columns (current role, previous role etc.) to see which role was held on the Credential Issue Date.
+It then creates a data point in a new column entitled 'role_on_credential_date' which lists the role title held on the Credential Issue Date.

 ### 4.2 Writing a function to determine if a role change has occurred during the 12 months following the Credential Issue Date <a name="sec4p2"></a>

+This function defines the 12 month window for each individual as 12 months after the Credential Issue Date.
+It then looks to see if a role change has occured within each individual's 12 month window.
+It returns a list of roles started within the 12 month window, or returns [] where no new role has been started.

 ## 5. Results <a name="section5"></a>